BCCCTech/DigitalDisplays/RPiSlideshowImageGetter/README.txt

 * user has a ~/slideshow directory into which images will be downloaded
 * user has a dropbox account with /Pictures/slideshow directory from which images can be downloaded
+* configuration_file.py can be edited to overide default path